This post may contain affiliate links. For more information, read my disclosure policy.

 Instructions

-• Bake cakes in 9-inch round pans as directed on box or in recipe.
+• Bake cakes in 8-inch or 9-inch round pans as directed on box or in recipe.
 Let cool.

 • Set aside 6-8 strawberries for garnish.
 Wash, hull, and dice small enough to make 1 cup diced (about 6-8 berries, depending on size).